kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ### Q2.56
 Bile is a complex fluid containing water, electrolytes, and a battery of organic molecules including bile acids, cholesterol, phospholipids and bilirubin, which flows through the biliary tract into the small intestine.
 Which of the following statements about bile is true?

-	A. Adult humans produce about 150–200ml of bile daily - F
+	A. Adult humans produce about 150–200ml of bile daily
 	B. Bile acids are derivatives of cholesterol synthesised in the hepatocytes
 	C. Hepatocytes add bicarbonate to the bile
-	D. Bile salts are purely hydrophobic - F
+	D. Bile salts are purely hydrophobic
 	E. Of the bile acids delivered to the duodenum 5% are absorbed back into the blood within the ileum

 #### Answer: E. Of the bile acids delivered to the duodenum 5% are absorbed back into the blood within the ileum - *FALSE* = B. Bile acids are derivatives of cholesterol synthesised in the hepatocytes - TRUE
 - Adult humans produce 400–800ml of bile daily
 - Secretion of bile can be considered to occur in two stages:
-	1. Initially, hepatocytes secrete bile into canaliculi, from which it flows into bile ducts.
-This hepatic bile contains large quantities of bile acids, cholesterol and other organic molecules.
+	1. Hepatocytes secrete bile into canaliculi from which it flows into bile ducts
+		- This hepatic bile contains large quantities of bile acids, cholesterol and other organic molecules
-	2. As bile flows through the bile ducts it is modified by addition of a watery, bicarbonate-rich secretion from ductal epithelial cells.
+	2. As bile flows through the bile ducts it is modified by addition of a watery, bicarbonate-rich secretion
+	 	- from ductal epithelial cells

+##### Notes
-- Bile acids are derivatives of cholesterol synthesised in the hepatocyte.
-Cholesterol, ingested as part of the diet or derived from hepatic synthesis, is converted into the bile acids cholic and chenodeoxycholic acids, which are then conjugated to an amino acid (glycine or taurine) to yield the conjugated form that is actively secreted into the canaliculi.
-Bile acids are facial amphipathic, ie they contain both hydrophobic (lipid soluble) and polar (hydrophilic) faces.
-The cholesterol-derived portion of a bile acid has one face that is hydrophobic (the one with methyl groups) and one that is hydrophilic (the one with the hydroxyl groups); the amino acid conjugate is polar and hydrophilic.
-Their amphipathic nature enables bile acids to emulsify lipid aggregates.
-Bile acids have detergent action on particles of dietary fat, which causes fat globules to break down or be emulsified into minute, microscopic droplets.
-Emulsification is not digestion as such, but is of importance because it greatly increases the surface area of fat, making it available for digestion by lipases, which cannot access the inside of lipid droplets.
+- Bile acids are derivatives of cholesterol synthesised in the hepatocyte
+- Cholesterol, ingested as part of the diet or derived from hepatic synthesis, is converted into the bile acids cholic and chenodeoxycholic acids, which are then conjugated to an amino acid (glycine or taurine) to yield the conjugated form that is actively secreted into the canaliculi
+- Bile acids are facial amphipathic, ie they contain both hydrophobic (lipid soluble) and polar (hydrophilic) faces
+- The cholesterol-derived portion of a bile acid has one face that is hydrophobic (the one with methyl groups) and one that is hydrophilic (the one with the hydroxyl groups); the amino acid conjugate is polar and hydrophilic
+- Their amphipathic nature enables bile acids to emulsify lipid aggregates.
+Bile acids have detergent action on particles of dietary fat, which causes fat globules to break down or be emulsified into minute, microscopic droplets
+- Emulsification is not digestion as such, but is of importance because it greatly increases the surface area of fat, making it available for digestion by lipases, which cannot access the inside of lipid droplets.
-- Bile acids are also lipid carriers and are able to solubilise many lipids by forming micelles – aggregates of lipids such as fatty acids, cholesterol and monoglycerides – that remain suspended in water.
-Bile acids are also critical for transport and absorption of the fat-soluble vitamins.
-Large amounts of bile acids are secreted into the intestine every day, but only relatively small quantities are lost from the body.
-This is because about 95% of the bile acids delivered to the duodenum are absorbed back into the blood within the ileum.
-Venous blood from the ileum goes straight into the portal vein, and hence through the sinusoids of the liver.
-Hepatocytes extract bile acids very efficiently from sinusoidal blood and little escapes the healthy liver into the systemic circulation.
-Bile acids are then transported across the hepatocytes to be re-secreted into the canaliculi.
-The net effect of this enterohepatic recirculation is that each bile salt molecule is reused about 20 times, often two or three times during a single digestive phase.
+- Bile acids are also lipid carriers and are able to solubilise many lipids by forming micelles – aggregates of lipids such as fatty acids, cholesterol and monoglycerides – that remain suspended in water
+- Bile acids are also critical for transport and absorption of the fat-soluble vitamins
+- Large amounts of bile acids are secreted into the intestine every day, but only relatively small quantities are lost from the body
+- **NOTE** 95% of bile acids delivered to duodenum are absorbed back into the blood within ileum
+- Venous blood from the ileum goes straight into the portal vein, and hence through the sinusoids of the liver
+- Hepatocytes extract bile acids very efficiently from sinusoidal blood and little escapes the healthy liver into the systemic circulation
+- Bile acids are then transported across the hepatocytes to be re-secreted into the canaliculi
+- Net effect of this enterohepatic recirculation is that each bile salt molecule is reused about 20 times
+	- Often two or three times during a single digestive phase

 ### Q2.57
 A 25-yo man has cholecystokinin deficiency as a component of an autoimmune polyglandular syndrome.
 Which of the following effects is likely to be seen in this patient as a result of _cholecystokinin deficiency_?